The universal Higgs fit: The universal Higgs fit

 \subsection{Universal fit to small new physics effects}

-The universal $\chi^2$ of \eq{eq:chi2universal} has a too complicated form to be reported analytically, and depends on too many variables to be reported in numerical form, like plots or tables.
+The universal $\chi^2$ of \eq{eq:chi2universal} has a too complicated form to be reported analytically, and depends on too many variables to be reported in numerical form, such as plots or tables.
 For these reasons, previous analyses~\cite{hits,Giardino:2012ww,Giardino:2012dp} focused on particular {\rm BSM} models with a reduced number of parameters.
 For example, fig.\fig{g} shows the fit as function of each $r_i$, setting all others to their SM values of unity: we see that the $\chi^2$ are approximately parabolic.

-We here observe that Higgs data are converging towards the SM predictions with small errors, thereby it is time to start making the approximation \beq r_i = 1+\epsilon_i\qquad\hbox{with} \qquad \epsilon_i\ll1 \eeq and BR$_{\rm inv}=\epsilon_{\rm inv}$.
+We here observe that Higgs data are converging towards the SM predictions with small errors, thereby it is time to start making the approximation \beq r_i = 1+\epsilon_i\qquad\hbox{with} \qquad \epsilon_i \text{ small} \eeq and BR$_{\rm inv}=\epsilon_{\rm inv}$.
 The observable rates $R_I$ are computed at first order in $\epsilon_i$, and consequently the $\chi^2$ is expanded up to second order in $\epsilon_i$.
 As well known, this Gaussian approximation is a great simplification; for example marginalisations over nuisance parameters just becomes minimisation, which preserves the Gaussian form.
-Fig.\fig{g} suggests that this approximation already seems reasonably good.
+Fig.\fig{g} suggests that this approximation already seems reasonably good, particularly in the range of 1 or 2 standard deviations form the central value.

-For LHC at $8\TeV$ the main observables are approximated as \beq \eeq where these expressions have been obtained by performing a first-order Taylor expansion in all the $\epsilon$ parameters of the full non-linear expressions.
-For all observables but the last one, we have assumed the total Higgs production cross section.
-When fitting the many real observables, we take into account the relative contribution of each production cross section, as determined by experimental cuts.